stepanenko/react-info/README.md

 When does React re-render components?:
 - Virtual DOM consists of your React application's elements
 - State changes in your application will be applied to the VDOM first.
 If the new state of the VDOM requires a UI change, the ReactDOM library will efficiently do this by trying to update only what needs to be updated
+- Renders in React means execution of the render function, which doesn't always imply an update of the UI
+- In function components, the execution of the whole function is the equivalent of the render function in class components
 - React schedules a render every time the state of a component changes
 - Scheduling means rendering doesn't happen immediately - React will try to find the best moment for this
 - Updating the parent node implies running the render function of all children regardless of whether their props have changed or not